-Is the surgeon a member of The American Society for Aesthetic Plastic Surgeons?
+Is Your Surgeon a Member of the American Society for Aesthetic Plastic Surgery?

-Is the surgeon a member of The American Society of Plastic Surgery?
+Is Your Surgeon a Member of the American Society of Plastic Surgeons?

 This society requires that a surgeon be board certified by the American Board of Plastic Surgery, and has been in practice at least two years.
 Verify by either calling 888-4-PLASTIC or look them up on the web at www.plasticsurgery.org

-Is the surgeon Board Certified by The American Board of Plastic Surgery?
+Is Your Surgeon Board Certified by the American Board of Plastic Surgery?

-Note that any other word in place of Plastic is not the same, i.e. Cosmetic, Aesthetic, Facial Cosmetic, etc. Verify by either calling 1-215-587-9322 or look them up on the web at www.abplsurg.org.
+Note that any other word in place of ‘Plastic’ is not the same (Cosmetic, Aesthetic, or Facial Cosmetic, for example).
+Verify by either calling 1-215-587-9322 or look them up on the web at www.abplsurg.org.

-All hospitals verify training and education and they only allow surgeons who are adequately trained for specific procedures to perform them in their hospital.
-They also have committees that monitor potential problems to help insure patient protection.
+All hospitals verify training and education, and they only allow surgeons who are adequately trained for specific procedures to perform them in their hospital.
+They also have committees that monitor potential problems to help ensure patient protection.

-Feeling uncomfortable with the surgeon can actually affect the outcome because you may be more stressed and hesitant to ask questions that are important in how the procedure is done and its outcome.
+Feeling uncomfortable with a surgeon can actually affect your outcome, since you may be more stressed and hesitant to ask questions.
+These are highly important in how the procedure is performed and its outcome.

-If you are given the option to speak with a patient who had the procedure that you are considering, it is normal for this to take up to a couple of weeks to happen.
+If you are given the option to speak with a patient who had the procedure that you are considering, it’s normal for this to take up to a couple weeks to happen.
 Due to patient confidentiality, the patient’s name cannot be given to you, and it can take a while to reach the patient and get them to call you.

-While we always hope for an uneventful recovery, once in a while a minor revision is required in order to get the best result.
+While we always hope for an uneventful recovery, sometimes a minor revision is required in order to get the best result.
 To protect yourself, find out how the surgeon charges for revisions.